Statement of Principles

 - Application forms must be completed and returned to the Office of Global Education by the deadline date(s) specified.

 - Students are competitively selected based on academic performance, conformity with College standards of academic and social behavior, and other relevant considerations.
-Where the program preference of the student is considered inappropriate (e.g., because of GPA requirements or academic major/minor), alternative programs will be suggested to the student by the Global Education Coordinator.
+Where the program preference of the student is considered inappropriate (e.g., because of GPA requirements or academic major/minor), alternative programs will be suggested to the student by the Global Education Program Specialist.

 - Late applications are considered on a space availability basis.